Bundesliga

 After last season's rollercoaster ride and surviving relegation at the very end, Union Berlin seem to have found their rhythm again under new boss Bo Svensson, who has led the club to an unbeaten start.
 So how has all this happened?

-Heading into Matchday 5, Union Berlin are one of just three sides in the Bundesliga with an unbeaten start to the 2024/25 season.
-Sitting fifth in the table, Union have occupied European spots in the table before.
-However, after the way last season ended for them, this is a welcome return to form for Die Eisernen.
+Heading into Matchday 8, Union Berlin have lost just once in the Bundesliga in 2024/25.
+Sitting fifth in the table, the Irons have occupied European spots in the table before.
+However, after the way last season ended for them, this is a welcome return to form for the capital club.

-Their top-flight survival assured, the swift appointment of Svensson in May gave the Dane time to get his feet under the desk, assess the situation, and hit the ground running.
+Their top-flight survival assured last term, the swift appointment of Svensson in May gave the Dane time to get his feet under the desk, assess the situation, and hit the ground running.
 After a memorable spell at Mainz, joining the red side of Berlin has, so far, felt like the perfect marriage for him.

 As ever in Union's case, the summer transfer window was busy with Germany international Robin Gosens leaving for Fiorentina on deadline day.
-Replacing him with great aplomb so far has been the precocious young Tom Rothe, who joined from Borussia Dortmund.
+Replacing him with great aplomb so far has been the precocious young Tom Rothe, the arrival from Borussia Dortmund making an early splash with two goals and an assist so far.

-That coupled with a few other smart acquisitions has brought the feelgood factor back to the Stadion an der Alten Försterei.
+That, coupled with the likes of emerging players such as Aljoscha Kemlein and a few other smart acquisitions, have brought the feelgood factor back to the Stadion an der Alten Försterei.

 So, how has the club whose stadium name references the nearby forester's cottage started pulling up trees again?